matildeec/ProLiFIC/README.md

 ```
-📌 Note: This dataset is part of a paper currently under review at the BPM 2025 Demos & Resources Forum.
+📌 Note: This dataset is part of a paper currently under review.
 We will update this citation with a DOI and formal reference once available